Chincode123/Gymnasiearbete-Dronare/README.md

     ...
 }
 ```

-Firstly, the radio tranceiver is configured:
+Firstly, the radio transceiver is configured:
-- `radio.begin()`, from the [`RF24`](https://github.com/nRF24/RF24) class, is called in order to initialize the radio transceiver
+- `radio.begin()`, from the [`RF24`](https://github.com/nRF24/RF24) class, is called to initialize the radio transceiver.
-- `configureRadio(radio)` is called in order to configure the tranceiver's settings
+- `configureRadio(radio)` is called to configure the transceiver's settings.
-- Writing and reading pipes are opened with adresses defined in [`RadioData.h`](DroneLibrary/RadioData.h)
+- Writing and reading pipes are opened with addresses defined in [`RadioData.h`](DroneLibrary/RadioData.h).
-- `radio.startListening()` is called for the tranceiver to start listening for instructions
+- `radio.startListening()` is called for the transceiver to start listening for instructions.

-> **_NOTE:_** The tranceiver's begin and configuration functions are placed into while loops in order to stop the porgramme from proceeding if any part fails.
+> **_NOTE:_** The transceiver's begin and configuration functions are placed into while loops to prevent the program from proceeding if any part fails.

 ```cpp
 void setup() {